[CW: Discussion of wedding weight loss and restrictive exercise and diet behaviors]

 Weight loss?
 Check.

-Almost every single bride I’ve known felt the burden to “look their best” for their wedding day (where best = thin).
+Almost every single bride I’ve known felt the burden to “look their best” for their wedding day (where “best” was code for thin).
 And ultimately, most succumbed to that pressure in one way or another, just like I did.

 We live in a culture that prizes thinness to the detriment of health and well-being.
 So it’s no wonder that on the day that is typically billed as the most important day of a woman’s life in particular (oh hey there, patriarchy, I see you), our expectations for our bodies are sky-high.